 Carnival Cruise Lines launched in March 1972.
 Headquartered in Florida, Carnival is a subsidiary of Carnival Corp., which is incorporated in Panama and controls almost 50 percent of the worldwide cruise ship market.
-Carnival has 27 ships in its fleet, and all 27 ships have carrying capacities of 3,000 or more passengers and crew.
-Slightly less than half of Carnival’s ships were built in the last decade, with 13 of those ships having a carrying capacity of 4,400 or more passengers and crew.
+Carnival has 23 ships in its fleet, and all 23 ships have carrying capacities of 3,000 or more passengers and crew with half of the fleet having a carrying capacity of 4,400 or more passengers and crew.

-Of Carnival’s 27 ships, only five – the Carnival Dream, Carnival Freedom, Carnival Horizon, Carnival Magic, Carnival Panorama, Carnival Spirit, Carnival Vista, and Mardi Gras – have installed advanced sewage treatment systems, resulting in a grade of F for the company’s 19 percent sewage treatment score.
+Of Carnival’s 23 ships, only eight – the Carnival Dream, Carnival Freedom, Carnival Horizon, Carnival Magic, Carnival Panorama, Carnival Spirit, Carnival Vista, and Mardi Gras – have installed advanced sewage treatment systems, resulting in a grade of F for the company’s sewage treatment score.
 In recent years, Carnival has made multiple commitments to reduce air pollution.
-Carnival announced in its 2009 Sustainability Report that it would install shoreside power capability in all ships that home port at the Port of Long Beach by 2014, though to date only six of its plug-in capable ships dock in ports with shoreside power.
-The 13 additional shore power capable ships don’t dock at ports with available shorepower earning Carnival a D for air pollution reduction.
-Between 2010 and 2018, two Carnival ships traveled to Alaska and Alaskan authorities cited one of the ships with a total of four water quality violations.
+Carnival announced in its 2009 Sustainability Report that it would install shoreside power capability in all ships that home port at the Port of Long Beach by 2014.
+To date, we believe 15 ships may be shore power capable, but only five dock at ports with shoreside power, earning Carnival a D for air pollution reduction.
+Between 2010 and 2021, two Carnival ships traveled to Alaska and Alaskan authorities cited one of the ships with a total of four water quality violations.
 The other Carnival ship that went to Alaska was not allowed to discharge and did so illegally in 2016.
 Twenty-two of Carnival’s 23 ships have scrubbers installed.
 Together these factors give Carnival an F for water quality compliance since scrubber use merely converts air pollution into toxic water pollution.

 Carnival Cruise Lines - Cruise Ship Fleet

-Friends of the Earth’s Cruise Ship Report Card ranks 16 major cruise lines and 185 cruise ships — Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Crystal Cruises, Cunard Cruise Line, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line and Silversea Cruises— according to four environmental criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance and Transparency.
+Friends of the Earth’s Cruise Ship Report Card ranks 18 major cruise lines and 213 cruise ships — AIDA Cruises, Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Cunard Cruise Line, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line, Silversea Cruises, Viking Cruises, and Virgin Voyages — according to four environmental criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance and Transparency.

-.
-To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems against the total number of ships in the cruise line.
+To determine a cruise line’s Sewage Treatment grade, we compared the number of cruise ships in the cruise line that have installed advanced sewage treatment systems (AWTS) against the total number of ships in the cruise line.
 Ships with AWTS have been downgraded from As to Cs since 2020 because no companies publicly report on the performance of those advanced systems.

-.
 To determine the Air Pollution Reduction grade for each ship in a cruise line, ships that dock at a port and plug in to available shoreside power hookups were graded.
-In addition, ships were given credit if they only utilize low sulfur fuels continuously at levels lower than required by international and U.S. law.
-Use of scrubbers was no longer considered since the significant majority of scrubbers in use by the cruise industry simply convert air pollution emissions into water pollution through their scrubber wastewater discharges.
+In addition, ships were given credit if they utilize low sulfur fuels continuously worldwide at levels lower than required by international law.
+Use of scrubbers is not considered since the significant majority of scrubbers in use by the cruise industry simply convert air pollution emissions into water pollution through their scrubber wastewater discharges.

-.
-To determine the Transparency grade for each cruise line we graded each line based on whether it responded to our 2019 requests for information regarding their environmental practices.
+To determine the Transparency grade for each cruise line we graded each cruise line based on whether it responded to our 2022 requests for information regarding their environmental practices.
 Companies that responded with specifics were given As, those that didn’t received failing grades.

 Grades In Comparison: Report Cards From Previous Years

-**For the 2019 Cruise Ship Report Card, we graded 16 cruise lines and the 185 cruise ships of those 16 lines operating around the world.
-All ocean-going cruise ships over 100 passengers and crew from each cruise line were included in this report card.
+**For the 2022 Cruise Ship Report Card, we graded 18 cruise lines and 213 cruise ships of those 18 lines operating around the world.
+All cruise ships from each cruise line were included in this report card.
 Friends of the Earth relied on data gathered from the internet, government sources, the cruise line industry, and other public sources in order to determine the grades assigned to the cruise lines.
 Friends of the Earth did not independently verify that the technology graded in the report card was installed on the individual cruise ships.